 Sadly, a crowded intersection of federal blunders could block drivers from getting much benefit from the spending spree.

-Pothole #1: Production Curbs, Gas Prices Hikes
+Pothole #1: Production Curbs, Gas Prices Spike

 There are many factors that go into the price of gas, including taxes, distribution, and refining.
 However, gas price spikes are primarily caused by run-ups in the market price of crude oil.